Dubibubii/sway/replit.md

 ## Overview

 Pulse is a mobile-first prediction markets trading application that allows users to swipe on markets (similar to Tinder) to place bets.
-The app integrates with Kalshi's prediction markets API and uses Privy for Web3 wallet authentication.
+The app integrates with the Pond/dflow.net prediction markets metadata API for Solana-based trading and uses Privy for Web3 wallet authentication.
 Users can swipe right to bet "Yes", left to bet "No", or down to skip markets.

 ## User Preferences